saurabhchoudhury/architecture-center/docs/guide/pillars.md

 In Azure, the Service Level Agreement (SLA) describes Microsoft's commitments for uptime and connectivity.
 If the SLA for a particular service is 99.9%, it means you should expect the service to be available 99.9% of the time.

-### Designing for availability

-Start by understanding these high-level design principles:

-- [Design for self healing][self-healing]
-- [Make all things redundant][redundant]
-- [Minimize coordination][coordination]
-- [Partition around limits][partition]
-- [Design for the needs of the business][needs-of-business]

-Next, look at these design patterns:
+### Availability guidance

-- [Design patterns for availability][availability-patterns]
+- [Design patterns: Availability][availability-patterns]

-The following articles describe best practices that can improve availability:

-- [Autoscaling][autoscale]
+- [Best practices: Autoscaling][autoscale]
-- [Background jobs][background-jobs]
+- [Best practices: Background jobs][background-jobs]

-Use the [Availability checklist][availability-checklist] when reviewing the architecture, design, and implementation.
+- [Availability checklist][availability-checklist]

 ## Resiliency

 Resiliency is the ability of the system to recover from failures and continue to function.
 The goal of resiliency is to return the application to a fully functioning state after a failure occurs.

 In traditional application development, there has been a focus on reducing mean time between failures (MTBF).
-Effort was spent trying to prevent the system from failuring.
+Effort was spent trying to prevent the system from failing.
 In cloud computing, a different mindset is required.

 - Distributed systems are complex, and a failure at one point can potentially cascade throughout the system.
-- Costs for cloud environments are kept low through the use of commodity hardware, so occasional hardware failures must be expected.
+- Costs for cloud environments are kept low through the use of commodity hardware, so occasional hardware or network failures must be expected.
-- The network may have transient failures.
-- An application depend on external services, which may become temporarily unavailable or throttle high-volume users.
+- Applications depend on external services, which may become temporarily unavailable or throttle high-volume users.

 Moreover, in an online world, users expect an application to be available 24/7 without ever going offline.
 All of these factors mean that cloud applications must be designed to expect occasional failures and recover from them.

 When designing an application to be resilient, you must understand your availability requirements.
 How much downtime is acceptable?
 This is partly a function of cost.
 How much will potential downtime cost your business?
 How much should you invest in making the application highly available?

 Resiliency can be applied at all levels of the architecture.
 Some mitigations can be describes as more tactical in nature &mdash; for example, retrying a remote call after a transient network failure.
 Other mitigations are more strategic, such as failing over the entire application to a secondary region.
 Tactical mitigations can make a big difference.
 It's rare for an entire region to experience a disruption.
 Transient issues such as network congestion are more common &mdash; target these first.
 Having the right monitoring and diagnostics is also important, both to detect failures when they happen, and to find the root causes.

 ### Implementing resiliency

-Resiliency guicance - provides a structured approach to planning and implementing resiliency Design principles:
+Resiliency guidance - provides a structured approach to planning and implementing resiliency Design principles:
 - Design for self healing
 - Make all things redundant